 The ventilation for your unit is supplied by way of an energy recovery ventilator (ERV), which brings fresh air directly into your unit from the outside.
 The ERV will run on a continuous basis at low speed.
 Increased ventilation is automatically activated when the bathroom fan is switched on.
-Please note that the bathroom fan has a timer with three settings and will switch off after 20, 40 or 60 minutes of use.
+Please note that the bathroom fan is on a timer and switches off after 20 minutes of use.